Do you believe in the power of stories?

 Running it has been a great privilege.
 I have learnt so much and grown so much, thanks to all of you who have read it, commented on it, wrote for it, emailed me and shared it with your friends.
 Thank you!

 I’m not naive enough to think I can change the world with it.
 But I do believe in the power of words.
-And if something that some parent reads here helps them be a little more gentle and a little more positive with their kids, and themselves, it is a far better use of my time than the mindless ladder-climbing I did before.
+And if something that some parent reads here helps them be a little gentler and a little more positive with their kids, and themselves, it is a far better use of my time than the mindless ladder-climbing I did before.

 And the relationship with my daughter and husband has improved by leaps and bounds in this time.
 We are a much happier, calmer, content lot now.